ben-d-t/ben-d-t.github.io/content/self-centeredness.md

 That’s a much bigger difference versus some of those other words.
 So even if changes in the type of books explains part of the trend, it still feels like there’s something to be said for the books being written becoming more individualistic.

 ### **So what?**
 Not sure.
-Just something I noticed and wanted to explore a bit.
-If anyone has any ideas, please let me know!
+I just noticed and wanted to explore a bit.
+I'd be curious to read a book or something.
+Like "Bowling Alone" but even broader?